yidong72/reasoning-gym/README.md

 The goal is to generate virtually infinite data with adjustable complexity.

+Algorithmic verification allows to train on tasks like Rubik‘s cube or [Countdown](https://en.wikipedia.org/wiki/Countdown_(game_show)#Numbers_Round) which have many correct solutions.

 ## Set up for development
 1. Clone the project
 ```